jenny5-robot/jenny5-CAD/README.md

 Go to robot folder, open jenny5.scad with OpenSCAD and press F5 ... and wait for several seconds (or minutes if you have a slow computer).

+## Note

+This is work in progress.
+Do not start to build the robot yet as many things will change.

 ## Contact

 Mihai Oltean